• Home

 How to reheat Cornish Hens

-Preheat 350° F. In a large cast-iron skillet, pour one cup of chicken broth or stock into a shallow pan, place the Cornish hens breast-side down into the liquid.
-Place the hens into the oven and heat for 15-20 minutes.
+Preheat 350° F. In a large cast-iron skillet, pour one cup of chicken broth or stock into a shallow pan, and place the Cornish hens breast-side down into the liquid.

 Recipes that pair well with Cornish Hens